BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 4\.
 This will auto-fill the name of the document into the text box as seen below.
 ![Figure 20](./images/single_read_autofill.png "Figure 20")

 5\.
-The SAMPLE IDENTIFER Field will auto populate with the file name.
+The SAMPLE IDENTIFIER Field will auto populate with the file name.
 Edit the field by clicking into the text box.
 The text entered to this text box will be used throughout the output files for the service.
 This documentation refers to this field as a sample id.

 6\.
 To finish the upload, click on the icon of an arrow within a circle.
 This will move your file into the Selected libraries box.
 ![Figure 21](./images/single_read_selected_libaries.png "Figure 21")